DrAdamRoe/cloud-variations/README.md

 We've already run some high-level managed versions of our API, and now we are going to take things a bit more into our own hands, running our service in Kubernetes.
 We will use Google Kubernetes Engine, Google's managed Kubernetes cluster, so we only have to _use_ Kubernetes, not host it ourselves.

-!
 Note that this may get a little bit tricky on your local machine.
 If you have trouble with further installation and configuration, you access the [gCloud Shell](https://cloud.google.com/shell) through your browser, giving you a command line interface allowing you to interact with your project.

-### Additional Software

-- [Install kubectl](https://kubernetes.io/docs/tasks/tools/), the command line interface for interacting with Kubernetes itself.

 ### Run our container using Kubernetes
 Now it's time to run our Docker container on our own Kubernetes Cluster.